b7leung/Chat-Log-Statistical-Linguistic-Analysis/README.md

 If you don't have a GPU, you exclude the tests which require one: \
 `pytest -m "not chatbot_gpu" test_chat_log_suite.py`

-Our documentation is located under "Docs".
+Our documentation is located under "Docs/_build/html".
 Note that contents under nlp_suite/chatbot/style_transfer_paraphrase are neither tested nor documented, as we did not develop that code.
 For more information, please visit [that project](https://github.com/martiansideofthemoon/style-transfer-paraphrase).